olgierdh/nova_engine_2_vulkan/concept.md

 # Chapters

+## 0 - something about Vulkan and OpenGL
+* Piece of history ?
+* Driver responsibities
+* Debug layers and debugging
+* Shape of the API

 ## I - Building abstract model of OpenGL and Vulkan APIs

 * What is state machine ?
 * OpenGL as a global state machine
 * Vulkan as a local named states

-## II - Idea of exection model for OpenGL and Vulkan APIs
+## II - Idea of execution model for OpenGL and Vulkan APIs

 * OpenGL uses swap and executes whole "command chain"
 * Vulkan uses idea of Command Buffer